-If the system has superordinate and subordinate components, then use a hierarchical diagram or chart.
+If the system has superordinate and subordinate components, it’s easy to create hierarchical eLearning graphics.
 Think of organizational charts and biological taxonomies.
 Replacing the icons with photographs is another approach.
-This type of abstract graphic represents the concept that what is at the top is most important.
+This type of abstract graphic represents the relationships between elements.
+Viewers interpret the elements at the top as most important.

 Don’t limit the type of abstract graphics you use.
 This chart below visualizes biological classification in a unique way.

 Does the system or concept have a layered structure?